 King Otto of Greece

-Also known as King Otho I (Hellenized version)
+Also known as King Otho I (Hellenized version of name)

 The first modern era King of Greece

 1815: Born June 1, 1815, in Salzburg, Austria, son of King Ludwig I of Bavaria as "Prince Otto Friedrich Ludwig of Bavaria."
 He was the second son of King Ludwig I of Bavaria and Queen Therese of Saxe-Hildburghausen.